JenniferT9462/JS-HTML-and-the-DOM/README.md

  In this assignment, you'll extend your pet management system by creating a method that generates HTML for each pet and then rendering this HTML to the webpage.
 You'll also learn how to aggregate HTML from multiple objects into a single string and display it dynamically.

+ ## Day 5
+ ## Local Storage

+ In this assignment, you'll continue building your pet management system, now incorporating localStorage to persist data across page reloads.
+You'll learn how to manage state in a separate file, handle serialization and deserialization of objects with methods, and structure your project to maintain clean code.